-The carbon Tax Bill will be implemented from 1 January 2019.
+The carbon Tax Bill has been implemented from 1 June 2019.
 Tiger Brands will be looking at projects to reduce the carbon emissions produced at the facilities.
 The facilities are already budgeting the tax they will be liable to pay and this has been included in the new budget period.

-Tiger Brand will report on its emissions and has registered with the DEA.
+Tiger Brand has reported on its GHG emissions and has registered with the DEA as per the NEMA-AQA requirements

 (C11.2) Has your organization originated or purchased any project-based carbon credits within the reporting period?
+No

 (C11.3) Does your organization use an internal price on carbon?
+Yes